prometheusresearch/baseline-codebase/src/rex.urlmap/README.rst

 :mod:`rex.urlmap` allows you to configure *URL mapping* for your RexDB application.
-You can specify a set of URLs accepted by the application and associate each URL with a URL handler such as an HTML template or an HTSQL query.
+You can specify a set of URLs accepted by the application and associate each URL with a URL handler such as an HTML template or a database query.

 For a web application, a clean and consistent URL scheme is important for